level23/druid-client/README.md

 ```

 You can now cancel this query within another process.
 If you for example store the running queries somewhere,
-you can "kill" the running queries by executing this:
+you can "stop" the running queries by executing this:

 ```php
 $client->cancelQuery('my-query6148716d3772c')